National Income Securities (NIS) were a form of ASX-listed hybrid income security. They were not ordinary shares or bank deposits.

-NIS consist of two components:
+NIS consisted of two components:

-- A fully paid debt security of $100 (note).
+- A fully paid debt security of $100 (Note).

 - An unpaid preference share (or Preference Share).

 These two components were stapled together and could not be traded separately.

 On 11 January 2021, NAB issued an Exchange Notice in respect of the NIS, confirming that on Monday, 15 February 2021, all NIS on issue would be repaid.

 On 15 February 2021, holders of NIS received cash proceeds of $100 per NIS, plus the final interest payment on the Note.
 The Preference Shares forming part of the NIS were bought back for no consideration and cancelled.

 The last date for trading in NIS was 27 January 2021 and the Record Date for the final payment was 29 January 2021.

 Floating distribution rate